7 epic adventures you didn’t know were possible in Dominica

 Or check out the festival scene:

-- Carnival “Mas Domnik – The Real Mas,” is usually celebrated in early March and lasts two days.
+- Carnival “Mas Domnik – The Real Mas,” is usually celebrated in February or March and lasts two days.
 Dominican culture will be on full display here, along with all kinds of festivities, food, and mini-events.

 - The Jazz ‘N Creole Festival is held in May at Fort Shirley and features performances by both local and international artists.

 The World Creole Music Festival takes place in late October, when local and international reggae, dancehall, and calypso artists put on a three-day show.
 This is a good chance to see locals wearing traditional Dominican clothing.

 7. Diving into some of the world’s prettiest waters